Code-Institute-Submissions/user-centric-webpage/README.md

 For this module,  you must try to create an interactive site using CSS or grid-styling sheet or flow language to be able to make this universal site.
 Along with this rule, I wanted to make a few of my own.

+The website can be accessed on a link which is created and hosted by GitHub which is where the website is stored and accessed.
+<a href="https://roy-finch.github.io/user-centric-webpage/">Active Resume Website</a>
+For the source code to the webpage it can be accessed on the GitHub index.html file.
+Source Code (index.html) - <a href="index.html">index</a>

+There is a seperate file which talks about development of the website and any issues faced during its development.
+This log is updated with a general guide of how the website was created or any features that are created and what issues I have faced.

+Update Log - <a href="update_log.md">update_log</a>
 <ul>
     <li>
         I wanted to begin by creating the general structure of the site.
 This included planning how the styling would behave and how things like navigation would flow.